Tuesday July 13, 2021

 The problem is changing the default python3 would only be a band-aid and could potentially cause some unwanted problems.
 We ultimately want to future proof this.
 So, we need to start to get a clear picture of how to manage the packages, different versions of the packages and different versions of python.

-The real solution is using a combination of pyenv and venv.
+.
 Pyenv will help us control the version of Python we are using and gives us the possibility of using any version we need.
 And venv (short for virtual environment, sometimes called virtualenv from what I can tell) is a way to setup isolated environments where each environment contains it’s own packages and versions of those packages in any given directory where the environment is initialized.

 So each project directory can have its own environment with its own packages installed.
 That means we can have different versions of each package in different directories.
 From what I understand these packages are not installed onto the the system but into the environment.
 I am still unclear how this relates to –user installations though.
 I imagine that I should always be treating my own system as if it’s not my own, but as a user of that system.
 But the fact is I will change the way I do everything from now on.